langflow-ai/.github/profile/README.md

 ## Hi there 👋

-We are [Logspace AI](https://logspace.ai/), a team data scientists aiming to develop custom data solutions powered by state-of-the-art technologies, with pipelines that start from experimentation all the way up to deployment.
+We are [Logspace](https://logspace.ai/), a team data scientists aiming to develop custom data solutions powered by state-of-the-art technologies, with pipelines that start from experimentation all the way up to deployment.

 You can also follow us on our social media platforms.